Muhammad-Zeeshan-Islam/ToDoList-GUI-App/README.md

 * `MainFrame.h` & `MainFrame.cpp`: Defines and implements the main window of the application.
 It handles the UI layout, event handling (button clicks, key presses), and the core application logic.
 * `Task.h` & `Task.cpp`: Defines the `Task` struct, which represents a single to-do item.
 It also contains the functions for saving tasks to and loading tasks from the `Tasks.txt` file.
 * `Tasks.txt`: A plain text file where the application stores your tasks.

+https://youtu.be/ONYW3hBbk-8?list=PLFk1_lkqT8MbVOcwEppCPfjGOGhLvcf9G Watch this video for downloading the libraries of wxWidgets

+https://youtu.be/urIpZnCTeKw?si=14l_-hOnIBcrKiPf Watch this video for faster project setup on Visual Studio

+https://youtu.be/MPLfOoRUKMU?si=KZCCsXYSdGqQeoFr Watch this YouTube video for using the GUI text file in Visual Studio Community version